jkunimune/nibasa/how-to-use.md

 ## stress

-Stress falls on the syllable before the last consonant or diphthong.
+Stress falls on the last vowel if the word ends in a consonant, or the second-to-last vowel if the word ends in a vowel.

 /*gé*.o/
 /*bá*.sa/
-/pu.*táu̯*/
+/ha.*lóu̯*/
 /kris.*tál*/
-/*dú*.ni.a/
+/du.*ní*.a/
 /gu.*rú*.be/
 /res.to.*rán*/